Lean Process Improvement Capability-Value Alignment Matrix

 A visual explanation is shown in the image above.
 The Lean Process Improvement Capability-Value Alignment Matrix can be described as a matrix with the following quadrants:

-3. Low Capability, Low Value: Processes that are inefficient and ineffective, and provide little value to the organization (e.g. manual data entry process)
+3. Low Capability, Low Value: Processes that perform poorly and deliver low value, e.g., an outdated manual data entry process.

 What is the purpose of the Lean Process Improvement Capability-Value Alignment Matrix?